PROVIDING EXCELLENCE IN EARLY LEARNING EDUCATION SINCE 1986

 He realizes that other people might have important things to say too.
 Louis uses some tricks to remain patient, like taking a deep breath while he waits for them to finish their stories before he begins his own.
 This book has been very helpful with self-regulation in the Innovation Room.
 The children have learned to value each other’s words and wait their turn to share a story, this way, everyone gets heard and everyone feels valued.

-Each month a new book order will be handed out to each child’s mailbox.
+Each month a new book order form will be available in the parent resource binder.
 We encourage our families to take advantage of the ordering system as it does not only provide a source to fill your home with books to enjoy with your children, but also fills our classrooms with new resources.
 All of your orders will provide the classrooms with credits to spend on books and other learning materials!
 We have tried to include as many links to the Scholastic website as possible for your convenience.

 Bully B.E.A.N.S. is about bullying prevention.
 It gives some ideas to children who may be experiencing bullying at school and some insight into why people might be a bully.
 When the main character in the book asks for advice from her mom, she learns that there is strength in numbers and if the children stand up for themselves and for each other, the bully’s power is taken away.
 When she is stil lquestioning her own strength in the situation, her mom gives her some jelly beans that act as a placebo to empower her and her friends in this tricky situation.